moyanojv/analytics/README.md

 > cd analytics

-Start the system
+Destroy the system

 > vagrant destroy

-This command will destroy the virtual machine and dockers the content inside 'home' folder will remain.
+This command will destroy the virtual machine and dockers.
+The content inside 'home' folder will remain.

 ## Manage resources
 This template uses a virtual machine with 6 cores and 4096 Mb of RAM.
 This settings can be modified configuring proper values in 'Vagrantfile'